bonsai-rx/docs/articles/reactive-accumulate.md

 ### Examples

-Use `Accumulate` to continuously update a value by adding up the changes over time.
+Use `Accumulate` to continuously count the number of notifications in a sequence.

 :::workflow
 ![Accumulate Example](../workflows/reactive-accumulate-example.bonsai)